Convention Center Questions:

 Where can I find directions and a map to help me navigate around the city?
 How do I get around the Convention Center?

 Downtown San Diego is incredibly compact and convenient.
 Some of the city's best hotels, restaurants, shopping districts and galleries are all within walking distance, as are incredible views of sparkling San Diego Bay.
 The convention center itself is also easy to navigate.Back to top

 What can I do in my free time?

 There's so much to see and do in San Diego.
-Just steps away from the Convention Center is the city's hottest dining and entertainment district, the Gaslamp Quarter, and PETCO Park, the new home to Major League Baseball's San Diego Padres.
-San Diego is one of the most family friendly cities in the nation, so plan on spending time with Shamu at SeaWorld San Diego or spend a day hanging around Elephant Odyssey at the San Diego Zoo's newest exhibit.
-The region also features a historic aircraft carrier museum aboard the USS Midway, 70 miles of beaches, 92 golf courses, the best shopping, and a variety of exciting attractions.
+Just steps away from the convention center is the city's hottest dining and entertainment district, the Gaslamp Quarter, and PETCO Park, the new home to Major League Baseball's San Diego Padres.
+San Diego is one of the most family friendly cities in the nation, so plan on spending time with Shamu at SeaWorld San Diego or the koalas of the Australian Outback exhibit at the San Diego Zoo.
+The region also features a historic aircraft carrier museum aboard the USS Midway, 70 miles of beaches, over 90 golf courses, the best shopping, and a variety of exciting attractions.
 Please visit the What to do page to plan the perfect getaway in your free time.Back to top

 Do you have Wi-Fi?

 The San Diego Convention Center offers free Wi-Fi for light use tasks that are not bandwidth intensive, such as reading email and browsing the Web, throughout the ground-level lobby areas A-H and Tides Restaurant.
 If you would like to stay connected in all common areas including our upstairs meeting rooms you may purchase Instant Internet from our in-house technology partner Smart City.Back to top

 Who do I contact if I have special needs?